 Short tail keywords are those that are one, two, or three words long.
 They are popular keywords that people use to search for information online.

 Because they are so general, they have a lot of competition.
-It can be tough to rank high in search engine results pages (SERP) for them.
+It can be tough to rank high on search engine results pages (SERP) for them.

 Example of a Short Tail Keyword

-So, what exactly is a short tail keyword.
-The word “marketing” (one work) is an example of a short tail keyword.
+So, what exactly is a short-tail keyword?
+The word “marketing” (one word) is an example of a short-tail keyword.

 For context, an example of a long tail keyword would be “create a monthly marketing report” (5 words).

 Think of a long-tail keyword as the opposite of short-term ones.
 It’s not surprising then, that understanding what exactly is meant by “long tail” helps with short tail keywords!

 The definition “long tail” is a concept in statistics that describes a distribution of data that has significant results away from the “head.”
 In the chart below the head is in green, and the tail is in yellow.

 One of the most impactful books on popularizing “Long Tail” was written by Chris Anderson.
 He helped lay out this concept, which signifies many different things for groups with niche interests or shorter tails—like blogs about cats!